Gigondas AOC

 Gigondas ([ʒiɡɔ̃das]) is a French wine Appellation d'Origine Contrôlée (AOC) in the southern Rhône wine region of France.
 It is primarily a red wine region, with a very small amount of rosé wine produced.
-No white wines carry the Gigondas appellation.
+As of September 2022, the AOC Gigondas appellation was extended to include white wines.
 Considered a little brother to Châteauneuf-du-Pape, the wine is moderately prestigious and can age well when treated with care.
 Gigondas AOC wine is produced exclusively in the commune of Gigondas, in Vaucluse.

 History

 The name of the appellation is of Roman origin.
 Jocunditas means great pleasure and enjoyment in Latin; the town was founded as a recreational site for the soldiers from the Roman Empire Second Legion.
 The finding of a Bacchus-head indicates that wine was already grown at this time.
 Later the fields went to the church and later still, one finds the Prince of Orange to be a large land owner in the area.

 As early as 1894 the wines from the region won a gold medal at the agricultural fair in Paris.
 But until the beginning of World War II, the wines were used as reinforcement to thin Burgundies.